 Unfortunately, Hotmail’s own SMTP puts a limit on outcoming emails, to deter spammers from taking advantage of it, and make their shared IPs work better without email queues: so you can send a maximum of 300 messages per day and manage up to 100 recipients per message.

-So if you’re setting up an email marketing campaign or need to get more relays you should rely on a professional outbound server service, that will allow you to send unlimited messages.
+So if you’re setting up an email marketing campaign or need to get more relays you should rely on a professional SMTP Relay service, that will allow you to send unlimited messages.
 In particular, turboSMTP offers you 6000 free emails per month, forever.

 That said, here’s how to set up Hotmail’s SMTP server: you’ll just need to open the configuration panel in your application